Prag8855/aab/content/guides/mietkaution.md

 - **Pay your debts**
     For example if you leave without paying your rent or your *[[Nebenkosten]]*.[^9]
 - **Replace missing keys**
     If you lost some of your apartment keys.
-You only pay for the cost of replacement.
+You only pay for the cost of replacing the keys.
 The landlord might replace all the locks in the building, but [this is rarely necessary](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks), and you rarely have to pay for it.

 Your landlord can't use your deposit to...

+- **Punish you**
+    You only pay for the real cost of repairs.
+Your landlord can't make you pay a fine or a convenience fee.
 - **Repair normal wear and tear**[^8]
     Walls, wallpapers, floors and furniture get old and wear out.
 There will be scratches and scuff marks.
 This is normal and expected.
 You do not have to pay for this.
 [You don't always need to repaint the apartment](/guides/moving-out#repaint-the-apartment).
 - **Repair damage that is not your fault**
     You should not pay for damage that was already there when you [moved in](/guides/moving-in), or damage that you did not cause.[^14]
 - **Repair damage that is not in the [[Übergabeprotokoll]]**
     If it's not in the *Übergabeprotokoll* you signed, don't pay for it.[^16] This is why you should always sign an *Übergabeprotokoll*.
-- **Punish you**
-    You only pay for the real cost of repairs.
-Your landlord can't make you pay a fine or a convenience fee.

 **If you have [liability insurance](/glossary/Haftpflichtversicherung)**, it covers most of those repairs, so you can get your whole *Kaution* back.[^15] Everyone should [get liability insurance](/guides/haftpflichtversicherung).
 [Household insurance](/glossary/Hausratversicherung) covers damage to appliances.
 [Pet liability insurance](/glossary/Hundehaftpflichtversicherung) pays for damage caused by your cat or dog.